Psychedelic Facilitator Training Program

 (weekly)

-All students will attend live 2 hour classes via Zoom, usually on Wednesdays, at 5:30pm PST.
-These weekly classes are led by Lead Educators and esteemed Guest Educators.
-Specific dates TBA.
+All students will attend live 2 hour classes via Zoom Wednesdays from 5:30pm - 7:30 PST and run from Oct 15 - April 22, 2025.
+These weekly classes are led by Lead Educators, Adjunct Educators and esteemed Guest Educators.

 In-Person Intensives